azamsharpschool/machine-learning-aiml-aais/AAIS-312/resources/deep-learning-activation-and-loss-functions.md

 * Common activation functions and their uses
 * What is a loss function?
 * How do models learn from loss?
+* How to compile a model in Keras using optimizer, loss, and metrics

 ---